jrcharney/jrcharney/README.md

 - 2022-2023: Washington University of St. Louis, Coding Bootcamp, St. Louis, MO

 ## Contact
 You can contact me here.
 I have a [LinkedIn](https://www.linkedin.com/in/jasoncharney/) profile, but that website sucks.
 It's such a crappy play.
+Go see my stuff at those other links.

+Coded in America 🇺🇸